avk/avk.github.io/_case_studies/redesign-file-viewer.md

 ### 2. Experiment with Paper Cut-Outs

   <p>
     Due to the increasing number of states across the four file types (text, image, audio, video), I began on paper.
 I sketched affordances, cut them out, and rearranged them.
-The goal was to create more consistency across file type controls that are not naturally related.
+The goal was to <mark>create more consistency across file type controls</mark> that are not naturally related.
   </p>

   <blockquote>